dbarrows/epidemic-forecasting/tasklist.md

 - HMCMC - R code for forecasting from Stan fitting data
 - Simplex Projection / S-mapping - port code to R and/or C

+- find POMP's forecasting code
+- HPDinterval {coda} use as.mcmc

 Secondary